 Read our Quick Guide to Scouting and Scottish Government Tiers for guidance on what you can do in each Tier.

 We will continue to follow official guidance.
 The safety of everyone involved in Scouts, both young people and adults, is our number one priority.
 That is always at the heart of our decision making.

 We will keep this page up to date with guidance, support and funding opportunities for Groups, Districts and Regions in Scotland.

 For the latest advice on coronavirus visit the websites listed in our useful links.

 I can't say enough how proud I am of all our members.
 These are incredibly challenging times and it is essential that we pull together, follow advice, and keep ourselves and our young people safe.
 As we pull through this crisis, I know that Scouts will be vital to rebuilding our society, bringing together communities, and supporting young people from all backgrounds to connect and develop skills that will help them to succeed.

 Getting everyone back together safely

-As lockdown measures start to ease we have been working with UK Headquarters, Youthlink Scotland and Public Health Scotland alongside the Scottish Government guidance to understand what a safe return to face-to-face activities may look like when the readiness level reduces from red.
+As lockdown measures start to ease we have been working with UK Headquarters, Youthlink Scotland and Public Health Scotland alongside the Scottish Government guidance to make sure that we can all deliver a safe programme within the current restrictions.